shahnawaz323/RU-gnuplot-tutorial/README.md

 gnuplot>
 ```

-It's just like `gp` shell: type in your command, press `ENTER`, and
+It's just like `Python` shell: type in your command, press `ENTER`, and
 your command gets executed!

 First of all, here are some useful commands: